MatheusFS-dev/araras/docs/API_Documentation.md

 )
 ```
 Main function with notebook conversion, file cleanup, and consolidated email notification support.
+> [!CAUTION]
+> The target script is executed repeatedly until a success flag is detected or the maximum number of restarts is reached.

 **Parameters**
 | Name | Type | Description |